-West Penn Hospital School of Nursing expects that students shall dress in a manner that adheres to personal and patient safety standards, infection control standards, and portrays the professional image of a student nurse at the School of Nursing.
-It is the student's responsibility to ensure that he/she is dressed in accordance with the standards set forth in this policy.
+Western Pennsylvania Hospital School of Nursing expects that students shall dress in a manner that adheres to personal and patient safety standards, infection control standards, and portray the professional image of a student nurse at the School of Nursing.
+It is the student's responsibility to ensure that he/she is dressed and appear in accordance with the standards set forth in this policy.
 Students not in compliance may be subject to discipline, and/or sent home to obtain appropriate attire.

-To provide guidelines regarding acceptable image and appearance standards.
+To provide guidelines regarding acceptable image and appearance standards for nursing students.